Nesuhi Ertegun: Early life

-Born in Istanbul in the Ottoman Empire, Nesuhi and his family, including his younger brother Ahmet, moved to Washington, D.C., in 1935 with their father Munir Ertegun, who was appointed the Turkish Ambassador to the United States that year.
+Born in Istanbul in the Ottoman Empire, Nesuhi and his family, including his younger brother Ahmet, moved to Washington, D.C., in 1935 with their father Munir Ertegün, who was appointed the Turkish Ambassador to the United States that year.

 From an early age, Nesuhi's primary musical interest was jazz.
 He had attended concerts in Europe before his family moved to the United States.

 Career

-While living at the Turkish Embassy in Washington, D.C. from 1941 to 1944, he promoted jazz concerts.
+While living at the Turkish Embassy in Washington, D.C., from 1941 to 1944, he promoted jazz concerts.
 When his father died in 1944, and the rest of his family returned to Turkey, Nesuhi moved to California, where he married Jazz Man Record Shop owner Marili Morden and helped run the shop as well as establishing the Crescent Records label.
 After purchasing Jazz Man Records, he discontinued Crescent and issued traditional jazz recordings on Jazz Man until 1952.
-At Jazz Man, Nesuhi produced classic Kid Ory revival recordings in 1944 and 1945, plus other recordings by Pete Daily and Turk Murphy.
+At Jazz Man, Nesuhi produced classic Kid Ory revival recordings in 1944–1945, plus other recordings by Pete Daily and Turk Murphy.
 (Note: For more on this seminal period in Ertegun's career, see Cary Ginell's Hot Jazz for Sale: Hollywood's Jazz Man Record Shop (Origin Jazz Library, 2010), which includes biographical details and images of Ertegun from his early life before he joined Atlantic Records in the mid-1950s.)